breannahicks/418_Final_Project/README.md

 ![OLS](https://github.com/user-attachments/assets/3360d796-9d51-42e6-8ced-c5ca47930273)

+Figure 8.
+Map of Residuals from OLS Regression

 results paragraph

 Lastly, we can run our GWR.
 This model will also examine the correlation between our independent variable (Temperature) and our dependent variable (Wildfires), however, it will model it with more sensitivity to local variability.